Weight Loss Medication

 Key Points

-• Ozempic (semaglutide) doesn't cause true withdrawal, but stopping it also stops its effects on blood sugar and appetite.
+• Ozempic doesn't cause true withdrawal, but stopping it also stops its effects on blood sugar and appetite.

 • For people with diabetes, blood sugar levels typically rise after discontinuation, requiring alternative management strategies.